-A slit-lamp test, also called a biomicroscopy, is an exam that is part of a comprehensive eye exam.
+A slit-lamp test, also called a biomicroscopy, is an exam that is part of a good eye exam.
 The slit lamp exam is performed by either an Ophthalmologist or Optometrist during a routine vision check.
 The slit-lamp exam allows the doctor to see areas at the front of the eye.
 These areas include your eyelids, conjuctivia, iris, lens, sclera and your cornea.
 Other areas visible with the slit-lamp test are the retina and optic nerve.
 This exam allows the doctor to examine the eye for abnormalities or problems.

 The Slit-Lamp Test Process

 During a routine eye exam appointment, the doctor will perform various different test to evaluate your eye and sight.
 When it comes to the split-lamp test, the doctor will begin by placing your chin and forehead on an instrument that will keep your head steady for the exam.
 He will then place eyedrops, that contain a yellow dye which make any abnormalities on the surface of the cornea more visible, by washing away any tears.
 These drops may cause your eyes to be sensitive to light a few hours after the eye exam.
 If you begin to develop eye pain, or start to feel nauseous, return to the doctors office, as this can be sings of increased pressure of fluid in the eye, and needs to be treated.